borttappat/dotfiles/tools/Sovereign/README.md

 - Uses a wordlist along with an IP address and a domain to scan for virtual hosts
 - Very much a tool for personal use.
 Heavily AI assisted, not neccesarily to be used in grading, ```Björn``` :)
 - Base version was slow af and is still slower than ```ffuf``` even with added concurrent requests with ```asyncio```
-- I should probably just stick to using ffuf but I keep forgetting the Host-parts
+- I should probably just stick to using ffuf but I keep forgetting the Host-parts of the command

-### Simple keygen, encrypting and derypting suite(crypt.py + keygen.py)
-- Generate encryption keys with keygen.py
-- Encrypt/decrypt parsed files with crypt.py and a key(remember to use the same key for encryption and deryption)
-- Adds file extension based on encrypting or decrypting mode

 ## Requirements